Congratulations to Mary Kraft for celebrating 20 years with Iowa Select Farms

 “I was in healthcare for years before I came here and a lot of people couldn’t understand why I would choose to care for pigs over people, so for years I felt bad,” she recalled.
 “But if I had the chance, I’d go back and tell myself that it doesn’t matter who or what you are helping or give your time, compassion and love to as long as it makes you feel good at the end of the day.”

 Mary’s career with Iowa Select Farms started as an on-site gene transfer center (formerly boar stud) manager at Erickson Sow 23 in 1999.
-She was apart of a handful of employees that worked for TIP farms before being acquired by Iowa Select Farms and managed the farm through the transition.
+She was part of a handful of employees that worked for TIP farms before being acquired by Iowa Select Farms and managed the farm through the transition.
 After a year, Mary started working at the farm as a breeding lead and in 2005 was promoted to farm manager.

 “The culture at our farm is definitely hard-working and goal-oriented, but we’re like a big family,” she said.
 “When someone is having a bad day, we step up to help out and let them do their own thing.
 The majority of us have been working together for years, so we know each other really well and work in somewhat of a rhythm.”

-Between Mary, Dean Reddel, Theresa Schlotterback, Julie Hase, Dave Strike, Luann Hammon, and Lindsay Larson, Sow 23 makes up one of the most tenured teams at Iowa Select Farms.
+Between Mary, Dean Reddel, Theresa Schlotterback, Julie Hase, Dave Strike, Luann Hammon and Lindsay Larson, Sow 23 makes up one of the most tenured teams at Iowa Select Farms.

 “In addition to everyone that has been there a while, our team of 11 employees is really solid,” explained Mary.
 “They make my job easier, enjoyable and rewarding.
 Going to work every day is fun when you’re looking forward to seeing your friends.
 I feel pretty lucky.”